dalaylan/3380-group-project-server-code/README.md

       * cd /var/www/html/<br>
       * umask<br>
         * if you get 0002 back permissions are set up correctly<br>
+ * add the function calls to the server
+   * copy the files from this github repo into the /var/www/html/ directory

-#how to set up MySQL table
+# how to set up MySQL table
+* open firefox on the server
+  * go to localhost/phpmyadmin
+    * login and select import table
+    * import the MySQLBuild.sql file